 We now know that he's turned over notes to Mueller.

-So he is a key witness, and you have to ask the question is President Trump trying to taint him as a witness in the Mueller investigation.
+So he is a key witness, and you have to ask the question: is President Trump trying to taint him as a witness in the Mueller investigation?

 The FBI's outgoing deputy director, Andrew McCabe, four days from retiring, his pension now at stake.

-So in other words, Jeff Sessions can fire him before he gets his pension.
+So, in other words, Jeff Sessions can fire him before he gets his pension.

-No, he will not get it.
+No, he will not get.

-If they're focusing on how they can prevent a 20-year veteran of the FBI to prevent him from collecting his pension, if they're talking about how they can McCabe, who was let go a little more than twenty-four hours before he was eligible to receive his pension, ousted less than two days before he was set to retire, his benefits stripped.
+If they're focusing on how they can prevent a 20-year veteran of the FBI to prevent him from collecting his pension, they're talking about how they can McCabe, who was let go a little more than 24 hours before he was eligible to receive his pension, ousted less than two days before he was set to retire, his benefits stripped.

 I think many people were surprised by the harshness of it and the timing, especially the loss of his pension.